 USFS Page: Link

-This trail is exposed and the first 3.5 miles or so are in a burn area from the 2012 Pole Creek Fire.
-That said, the remainder is fairly green until rising above the treeline at around 7,000 feet.
+Starting at 5,300 feet, this trail is exposed for the first 3 miles in a burn area from the 2012 Pole Creek Fire.

 Suttle Lake Loop Trail

-Suttle Lake Loop is a pleasant 3.5 mile stroll around Suttle Lake, a medium sized lake that is surrounded by three lake-side campgrounds and Suttle Lodge (one of many great resorts in Central Oregon).
+Suttle Lake Loop is a pleasant 3.5-mile stroll around Suttle Lake, a medium sized lake that is surrounded by three lake-side campgrounds and Suttle Lodge (one of many great resorts in Central Oregon).

 Distance From Sisters: 20 minutes